-- 21.3 The parties recognize the need of electronic monitoring in public places as part of a safety and security plan, subject to the limitations in Article 25 Electronic Monitoring of Employee Activity. - 21.4 The Employer will determine and provide the required safety devices, personal protective equipment and apparel, which the employees will wear and/or use.
-If necessary, training will be provided to employees on the safe operation of the equipment prior to use. - 21.5 Each Employer will form joint safety committees in accordance with WISHA requirements at each work location where there are eleven (11) or more employees.
+21.3 The parties recognize the need of electronic monitoring in public places as part of a safety and security plan, subject to the limitations in Article 25 - Electronic Monitoring of Employee Activity.

+21.4 The Employer will determine and provide the required safety devices, personal protective equipment (PPE) and apparel, which the employees will wear and/or use.
+The Employer will provide employees with orientation and/or training to perform their jobs safely.
+If necessary, training will be provided to employees on the safe operation of the equipment prior to use.

+21.5 Each Employer will form joint safety committees in accordance with WISHA requirements at each work location where there are eleven (11) or more employees.
 Meetings will be conducted in accordance with WAC 296-800-13020.
+Committee recommendations will be forwarded to the appropriate appointing authority for review and action, as necessary.

+21.6 The Employer and the Union recognize the importance of first aid and CPR training and as such the Employer will offer first aid and CPR training.

+21.7 The Employer encourages employee wellness.
+The Employer will provide employees access to wellness facilities and resources consistent with other employee groups.
+Employees will not pay higher rates than other employee groups for access to college wellness facilities or resources.
+In the event another group of college employees working at the same location, not covered by this Agreement, is permitted to purchase access to college wellness facilities or resources at a lower rate, the lower rate will automatically be applied to employees covered by this Agreement at that location.

-Committee recommendations will be forwarded to the appropriate appointing authority for review and action, as necessary. - 21.6 The Employer and the Union recognize the importance of first aid and CPR training and as such the Employer will offer first aid and CPR training. - 21.7 The Employer encourages employee wellness.
-The Employer will provide employees access to wellness facilities and resources consistent with other employee groups. - 21.8 At the request of the employee, the Employer will ensure that an ergonomic assessment of the employee's work station is completed by a person trained to conduct ergonomic assessments.
+21.8 At the request of the employee, the Employer will ensure that an ergonomic assessment of the employee's work station is completed by a person trained to conduct ergonomic assessments.
 Solutions to identified issues/concerns will be implemented within available resources.

+21.9 At least once every two years, the Employer will provide Emergency Preparedness training.

-ARTICLE 22 WORK-RELATED INJURY OR ILLNESS
+ARTICLE 22 - WORK-RELATED INJURY OR ILLNESS